sword-nan/SpecEmbedding-Comparison/README.md

 ```

 Note: When testing on the Windows platform, numerical errors may occur when computing the cosine similarity matrix.
 Commenting out the @njit decorator resolves this issue.
 If testing on this platform, ensure to comment out all Numba decorators.

+### 3.Web Server

+We also provide a web server for the users.
+Everyone can visit the website [SpecEmbedding](https://huggingface.co/spaces/xp113280/SpecEmbeeding)